-My name is Terry and I’m an animation student at Sheridan.
+My name is Terry and I’m an animation student at Sheridan College.

-Below is my accepted portfolio from 2018.
-I received perfect on everything except for the storyboard portion.
+Below is my accepted animation portfolio from 2018.
+I received perfect on everything except the storyboard portion.

 In this post I’m going to explain exactly what Sheridan is looking for in your portfolio and how to get in.

 If you’re worried about your skill level, so was I.

 Before I started working on my portfolio, I never had any formal training.
 I hadn’t drawn anything seriously except for doodling in my notebooks.

 My only advantages were that I spent a year watercoloring an Instagram comic about a gay egg and a secret agent chip mouse, and I had dabbled in stop motion animation in highschool (you’ll see some in my portfolio below).

 When I handed in my portfolio, I was very nervous, but I ended up getting 95% – and if I could go from zero to 95% in just a few months, so can you.

 Here’s How I Did It

 First off, the biggest thing that helped me was knowing the general requirements ahead of time and studying other portfolios that got accepted.